College softball coaches decry treatment by NCAA: ‘What’s lower than an afterthought?’

 “We have to fight to get things," Hutchins said.
 “We’re fighting with the NCAA, and it all comes down to, they don’t want to spend the same on the women."

-The women’s stadium capacity remains far below the men.
-Until 2019, Hall of Fame could hold just 9,000 people; every year, tickets to the Women’s College World Series sold out virtually overnight.
+The women’s stadium capacity remains far below the men’s.
+Until 2019, Hall of Fame could hold only 9,000 people; every year, tickets to the Women’s College World Series sold out virtually overnight.
 TD Ameritrade Park holds 24,000, with the ability to expand to 35,000.

-The women’s stadium added another 4,000 seats in 2020 with funding from a city bond initiative, allowing it to accommodate 13,000.
-But before the championship was called off because of the coronavirus, Hall of Fame Stadium had already sold out every single new seat — filling its newly expanded capacity.
+The women’s stadium added 4,000 seats in 2020 with funding from a city bond initiative, allowing it to accommodate 13,000.
+But before the championship was called off because of the coronavirus pandmeic, Hall of Fame Stadium had already sold out every new seat — filling its newly expanded capacity.

 The NCAA has agreed to keep the softball championship in Oklahoma until 2035, with no concrete plans to add more seating or facilities, according to a stadium spokesperson.
 The deal, softball leaders say, has limited their sport’s ability to grow and generate revenue — once again offering what they see as the minimum.